Here are some more amazing photographs that can take us back.

 The dancers are believed to hold the ability to summon the spirits from the underground realm.
 These spirits could help protect Apache people from harm.

 Another one from Timothy O’ Sullivan’s collection of gorgeous photos, this landscape is of the Shoshone Falls, Idaho, which is located in Snake River.

-These falls are so giant that it is referred to as the “Niagara Falls of the West” and shortly became a great tourist attraction up to this day.
+These falls are so giant that they are referred to as the “Niagara Falls of the West.”
+They became a great tourist attraction and remain so to this day.

 Bath House Hot Springs, Arkansas